U.S. Naval Academy Professor & Faculty Associate

 Johns Hopkins University

-Johnson is Professor of psychology in the Department of Leadership, Ethics and Law at the United States Naval Academy, and a Faculty Associate in the Graduate School of Education at Johns Hopkins University.
-A clinical psychologist and former Lieutenant Commander in the Navy's Medical Service Corps, Dr. Johnson served as a psychologist at Bethesda Naval Hospital and the Medical Clinic at Pearl Harbor where he was the division head for psychology.
-He is a recipient of the Johns Hopkins University Teaching Excellence Award, and has received distinguished mentor awards from the National Institutes of Health and the American Psychological Association.
-Dr. Johnson is the author of numerous publications including 13 books, in the areas of mentoring, professional ethics, and counseling.
-His most recent books include: Athena Rising: How and Why Men Should Mentor Women, The Elements of Mentoring (3rd edition), On Being a Mentor (2nd edition), and the forthcoming, Good Guys: How Men Can be Better Allies for Women in the Workplace.
+W. Brad Johnson, Ph.D., is a professor of psychology in the Department of Leadership, Ethics and Law at the United States Naval Academy, and a faculty associate in the Graduate School of Education at Johns Hopkins University.
+A clinical psychologist and former lieutenant commander in the Navy's Medical Service Corps, Brad served as a psychologist at Bethesda Naval Hospital and the Medical Clinic at Pearl Harbor, where he was the division head for psychology.
+He is a recipient of the Johns Hopkins University Teaching Excellence Award and has received distinguished mentor awards from the National Institutes of Health and the American Psychological Association.
+He is the author of numerous publications, including 13 books, in the areas of mentoring, professional ethics and counseling.
+His most recent books include Athena Rising: How and Why Men Should Mentor Women, The Elements of Mentoring, On Being a Mentor, and the forthcoming Good Guys: How Men Can Be Better Allies for Women in the Workplace.